Painted Storks and Off-white Egret on a Hunting Game in Standing Waters

 The imagery is conspicuous portrayal of Egrets and Painted Storks foraging on the shallow wetlands and mudflats for their daily hunt- feeding on the fish and other freshwater aquatic life forms that are seemingly visible to their eyes.

-Both Egrets and Storks have long legs belonging to the category of the wading or the padding birds and both of them have very peculiar walking styles.
-Most of the times they are busy walking on the shallow freshwater ponds or marshy lands and these bird species love to spend their days out in the open.
-Egrets and Storks have elegant plumages with feathers of the Storks showing more colorful appearances.
-Egrets have slender bills, while the Storks have strong and short bills, but both these wading bird species have the bills fulfilling a common purpose – hunt and quickly grab their prey in one swift action.
+Both Egrets and Storks have long legs belonging to the category of wading or the padding birds, and both of them have very peculiar walking styles.
+Most of the time they are busy walking on the shallow freshwater ponds or marshy lands, and these bird species love to spend their days out in the open.
+Egrets and Storks have elegant plumages, with the feathers of the Storks showing more colorful appearances.
+Egrets have slender bills, while the Storks have strong and short bills, but both these wading bird species have bills fulfilling a common purpose – to hunt and quickly grab their prey in one swift action.

-Egrets and Storks are generally quiet species, but during their breeding and nesting both these species make very specific sounds.
-Egrets produce squeals, croaks and bill snapping, while the Storks communicate through bill-clattering, faint honking or hissing sound.
-These sounds are very intense when Storks are near to their nest. ”
+Egrets and Storks are generally quiet species, but during their breeding and nesting, both these species make very specific sounds.
+Egrets produce squeals, croaks, and bill snapping, while the Storks communicate through bill-clattering, faint honking, or hissing sounds.
+These sounds are very intense when Storks are near their nest. ”

 Overall Rating